API¶

 - output_filepathlib.Path

-path to saved file
+Path to saved file.

 - property start_time: datetime

-getter and setter the measurement start timestamp
+Getter and setter of the measurement start timestamp.

 - Returns: